-The home is a 5 bedroom detached property, converted to meet the requirements set out by the Children's Homes Regulations 2015.
+The home is a 5-bedroom dormer detached bungalow, converted to meet the requirements set out by the Children's Homes Regulations 2015.

 Each young person has his/her own bedroom which contains a television.
-Young people are given a key for their room and there is also lockable storage in their room to keep personal and private things safe.
-There is also a lounge, den, kitchen with dining table, a utility room, office for team members and the manager with sleep in facilities for team members, 3 bedrooms for young people, 1 team members sleep in room, 2 bathrooms,1 en-suite for team members, 4 toilets in total, and a spacious paved/decked area outside.
+Young people are given a key for their room and there is also lockable storage in the room to keep personal and private things safe.
+There is also a lounge/diner, conservatory, a den upstairs, breakfasting kitchen, a utility room, office with sleep in facilities for Team members, an office for the homes manager, 3 bedrooms for young people, 1 Team members sleep in room, bathroom, a shower room,1 en-suite for Team members, 3 toilets in total, garage and a spacious paved and garden area outside.